-TOP Parking garage access, via stairs, elevators and escalators, are integrated into the building and have special entrance features at the ground level Image Credit: Wikimedia
+Parking garage access, via stairs, elevators and escalators, are integrated into the building and have special entrance features at the ground level Image Credit: Wikimedia

-BOTTOM Parking garage and entrance creatively designed to integrate with building form and materiality Image Credit: Rhodeside & Harwell
+Parking garage and entrance creatively designed to integrate with building form and materiality Image Credit: Rhodeside & Harwell

-- B. Large retail stores should have internalized structured parking or, at a minimum, heavily screened and landscaped surface lots. - C. Ground floors should be placed along build-to lines and coordinated with the building façades of adjacent buildings to create a cohesive streetscape environment.
+C. Ground floors should be placed along build-to lines and coordinated with the building façades of adjacent buildings to create a cohesive streetscape environment.
 Refer to Volume I, Chapter 4: Building Design, for building placement and form.

-2 BUILDING CHARACTER
+BUILDING CHARACTER